kbilsted/StatePrinter/README.md

 # How can I get help?
 For quick questions, Stack Overflow is your best bet.
 For harder questions.
-For bugs, issues or feature requests, [create a GitHub Issue](https://github.com/kbilsted/StatePrinter/issues/new).
+For bugs, issues or feature requests, [create a GitHub Issue (and let's chat)](https://github.com/kbilsted/StatePrinter/issues/new).